Waveform Modelling for the Laser Interferometer Space Antenna: Modelling requirements from data analysis

-with $S_n(f)$ the noise power spectral density of the detector \cite{LISA:2017pwj,Robson:2018ifk}.
-The fitting factor measures the effective loss in \SNR due to using an imperfect model.
+where $\nwip{\cdot}{\cdot}$ is the noise weighted inner product \edit{from \eqref{eq:nwip}.} The fitting factor measures the effective loss in \SNR due to using an imperfect model.
 Consequently, if the used models have a fitting factor $\mathcal{F}$ for a particular source, the maximum range at which such a source can be detected is reduced by a factor $\mathcal{F}$.
 Whether this has any impact on the detection rate depends on the type of source.
-Some LISA \MBHBs sources are so loud that even the earliest (and therefore furthest) such events would be easily detectable \cite{Barausse:2020mdt}, in which case the fitting factor of the used model has little to no effect on the detection rate.
+Some LISA \MBHB sources are so loud \edit{(in the higher mass seed scenario)} that even the earliest (and therefore furthest) such events would be easily detectable \cite{Barausse:2020mdt}, in which case the fitting factor of the used model has little to no effect on the detection rate.
 For other, quieter sources (such as EMRIs, SOBHBs, or GBs) the detection rate is more range limited, and a poor fitting factor $\mathcal{F}$ could lead to a reduction of the number of detections by a factor $\mathcal{F}^3$ (assuming a uniform distribution of the source through a spatially flat universe).
 An appropriate norm for what degree of loss of sources is deemed admissible for achieving LISA's science goals needs to be established.
-An additional consideration here is that increasing the number of unresolved sources could adversely affect the searches for others sources such as any cosmological \GW backgrounds~\cite{Sharma:2020btq, Pan:2019uyn}.
+An additional consideration here is that increasing the number of unresolved sources could adversely affect the searches for others sources such as any cosmological \GW backgrounds~\cite{Pan:2019uyn}.

 The above is valid for an idealized case, where the search is conducted using a continuous bank of templates.
 In practice, a search would use a discretized template bank, meaning that the effective fitting factor is increased due to the template spacing.
 Moreover, as noted in Section~\ref{sec:da_intro}, a fully coherent search of the LISA data seems infeasible.
 Instead, LISA pipelines will most likely employ semi-coherent \cite{Gair:2004iv,Chua:2017ujo} or stochastic \cite{Gair:2008zc,Cornish:2008zd} search strategies.
 In a semi-coherent search, template and data are both partitioned into short segments, and the template--data overlap for each segment is maximized over several extrinsic parameters.
 Waveforms used in such a search need only to stay phase-coherent over the shorter segments.
 For example, it was shown in \cite{Chua:2017ujo} that templates with $>97\%$ overlap accuracy over $\gtrsim10^6$ s will still be sufficient to detect $>50\%$ of EMRIs detectable with fully coherent, precise templates.